IBM-Cloud/real-time-tone-analysis/WORKSHOP/STEP4-TONE-ANALYSIS/README.md

 	$ cf env realtime-tone
 	```

-5. Test locally
+7. Test locally

 Great!
 We're now analyzing the text coming back from the Speech to text service.
 We'll want to save the tone analysis results that along with the output text.
 Let's make some updates for that.

 ## Saving the Tone Analysis

-1. Update `public/index.html` to include a field for the tone analysis JSON
+1. Update `public/index.html` to include a field for the tone analysis JSON in the save modal

 	```
 	<div class="form-group">